Watch on the Rhine

 Watch on the Rhine is a 1943 American drama film directed by Herman Shumlin and starring Bette Davis and Paul Lukas.
 The screenplay by Dashiell Hammett is based on the 1941 play Watch on the Rhine by Lillian Hellman.
-Watch on the Rhine was nominated for the Academy Award for Best Picture and Paul Lukas won the Academy Award for Best Actor for his performance as Kurt Muller, a German-born anti-fascist in this film.
+It was nominated for the Academy Award for Best Picture and Paul Lukas won the Academy Award for Best Actor for his performance as Kurt Muller, a German-born anti-fascist in this film.

-Plot
+Plot summary

 In 1940, German engineer Kurt Muller, his American wife Sara, and their children Joshua, Babette, and Bodo cross the Mexican border into the United States to visit Sara's brother David Farrelly and their mother Fanny in Washington, D.C.
 For the past 17 years, the Muller family has lived in Europe, where Kurt responded to the rise of Nazism by engaging in anti-fascist activities.
 Sara tells her family they are seeking peaceful sanctuary on American soil, but their quest is threatened by the presence of house guest Teck de Brancovis, an opportunistic Romanian count who has been conspiring with the German Embassy.
 Teck, married to the younger Marthe, tries to force her to learn more about the Mullers.
 She and David are attracted to each other and she finds her husband's politics horrendous.

 Teck searches the Mullers' room and discovers a gun and money intended to finance underground operations in Germany.
 Shortly after, the Mullers learn that resistance worker Max Freidank has been arrested.
 Because Max once rescued Kurt from the Gestapo, Kurt plans to return to Germany to assist him and those arrested with him.
 Aware that Kurt will be in great danger if the Nazis discover he is returning to Germany, Teck demands $10,000 ($ today) to keep silent.
 After considerable bargaining, Kurt kills him, having concluded that Teck cannot be trusted.
 Realizing the dangers Kurt faces, Fanny and David agree to help him return.

 Time passes, and when the Mullers fail to hear from Kurt, Joshua announces he plans to search for his father as soon as he turns 18.
 Although distraught by the possibility of losing her son as well as her husband, Sara resolves to be brave when the time comes for Joshua to leave.